 - World Climatic Regions – Guidance

 Test methods are what interest most contractors.
-A MIL-STD-810G-certified server may undergo a combination of assessments for resistance to gunfire shock, pyroshock, acoustic noise, immersion and contamination by fluids - any of the methods listed in document.
-Each of these methods include one or more testing procedures that let test engineers tailor an assessment to a product's eventual environment.
+A MIL-STD-810G-certified server may undergo a combination of assessments for resistance to gunfire shock, pyroshock, acoustic noise, immersion, contamination by fluids - any of the methods listed in document.
+Each of these methods include one or more testing procedures that allow test engineers tailor an assessment to a product's end environment.

-For example, immersion measures how well a rugged computer can perform while partially or totally immersed in water; therefore, the Navy might be interested in ensuring that a product they're purchasing is certified to this standard.
+For example, MIL-STD-810 immersion testing measures equipment's performance and durability while partially or totally immersed in water; therefore, the Navy might be interested in ensuring that a product they're purchasing is certified to this standard.

 What changes are included in MIL-STD-810H?

 MIL-STD-810H, the latest revision of MIL-STD-810, includes numerous changes from its predecessor, MIL-STD-810G.

-As you can see below, the standard underwent a multitude of changes and updates for its “H” iteration.
+As you'll see, the standard underwent a multitude of changes and updates for its “H” iteration.

 When reviewing the 1,089-page MIL-STD-810H, here’s what you can do to make your search for specific changes easier:

-Changes to MIL-STD-810-H include, but are not limited to:
+So, without further ado, changes to MIL-STD-810-H include but are not limited to: